vahidhedayati/termssh/README.md

 ## 1. INPUT SERVERS

-# termssh -r -w 8 -x 2 -fs -s apache01,apache02,mysql01,gateway01
+# termssh -r -w 8 -x 2 -fs -g -s apache01,apache02,mysql01,gateway01
 {comma seperated list of servers}

-This will -r remove layout -w 8 try for 8 windows  and because -x = 2 this means 4 servers twice which equals the 8 windows defined full screen
+This will -r remove layout -w 8 try for 8 windows  and because -x = 2 this means 4 servers twice which equals the 8 windows defined full screen and will autogroup (-g)

  apache01 connection 1 will be part of apache-1 group